Grand Prix motorcycle racing: Champions

 The Riders' World Championship is awarded to the most successful rider over a season, as determined by a points system based on Grand Prix results.

 Giacomo Agostini is the most successful champion in Grand Prix history, with 15 titles to his name (8 in the 500cc class and 7 in the 350cc class).
-The most dominant rider of all time was Mike Hailwood, winning 10 out of 12 (83%) races, in the 250cc class, in the 1966 season.
-Mick Doohan, who won 12 out of 15 (80%) of the 500cc races in the 1997 Grand Prix motorcycle racing season also deserves an honourable mention.
-Valentino Rossi is the most successful contemporary rider, having won nine titles including seven 500cc/MotoGP titles (2001–2005, 2008–2009), and one each at 250cc and 125cc levels (Shared with Marc Márquez).
-The current champion is Spanish rider Marc Márquez.
+The most dominant rider of all time across a single season was Mike Hailwood, who won 10 out of 12 (83%) races in the 250cc class in 1966.
+The dominant rider of all time across a single season in the 500cc/MotoGP class was Mick Doohan, who won 12 out of 15 (80%) races in 1997.
+Valentino Rossi and Marc Márquez are the most successful contemporary riders: they have both won nine championships, seven in the 500cc/MotoGP class and one each in the 250cc/Moto2 and 125cc classes.
+The current premier class champion is Marc Márquez.